vieitesss/vieitesss.github.io/_posts/2025-08-13-Neovim-new-config.md

 vim.cmd.filetype("plugin indent on") -- Enable filetype detection, plugins, and indentation
 ```

-Those are the settings I use in my Neovim configuration.
+These are the settings I use in my Neovim configuration.
 You can customize them to your liking.

 ### Basic keymaps